-How The Milgram Experiment Showed That Everyday People Could Commit Monstrous Acts
+How The Milgram Experiment Showed That Anyone Could Be A Monster

 Milgram Experiment

-Yale University Manuscripts and ArchivesParticipants in one of Stanley Milgram’s experiments regarding obedience to authority.
+Yale University Manuscripts and ArchivesParticipants in one of Stanley Milgram’s experiments that examined obedience to authority.

 To examine the matter, Milgram polled dozens of people for their opinions.
 Without exception, every group he asked for predictions thought it would be difficult to get people to commit serious crimes just by ordering them to.

-Only three percent of the Yale students Milgram polled said they thought an average person would willingly kill a stranger just because they were told to.
-A poll of colleagues on the staff of a medical school was similar, with only around four percent of faculty psychologists guessing test subjects would knowingly kill a person on the experimenter’s say-so.
+Only three percent of the Yale students Milgram polled said that they thought an average person would willingly kill a stranger just because an authority figure pressured them into it.
+A poll of colleagues on the staff of a medical school showed similar results, with only around four percent of faculty psychologists guessing test subjects would knowingly kill a person if they were coerced into it by someone who looked like they were in charge.

-In July 1961, Milgram set out to discover the truth for himself by devising an experiment, the results of which are still controversial.
+In July 1961, Milgram set out to discover the truth for himself by devising an experiment, the results of which are still controversial to this day.

 Milgram Experiment Setup